ajmcf52/website/docs/diary.md

 ---

 Decent steps were taken today.
 The site is starting to take shape.
 The header styling is nearly done.
 It's actually already starting to look a little bit like a website.
 Looking forward to making more progress tomorrow.

+---
+## Roadblocks

+### Friday, October 21st 4:24PM PST
+---

+The past week, I have made considerable progress on my website development.
+I haven't actually really made commits as often as I should.
+Part of this is due to the fact that my output has been pretty small.
+In large part, this is due to me trying to figure out things that I actually want to have on my website.
+In fact, I have spent 2 to 3 days just brainstorming and writing potential things that I could have in a biography.
+I have become hyperconsumed with what others may think of me, instead of simply focusing on output.

+In essence, the homepage is pretty much done.
+All I really have to do at this point is put together a couple of supporting pages -- the reading list page and the page featuring my projects -- and I will be good to go.

+Moving forward (particularly this weekend), I need to be extremely goal-oriented, focusing on small milestones and precise things that I want to accomplish.
+In doing so, I can break down seemingly difficult tasks into smaller, much simpler tasks.